LockeErasmus/tdcpy/docs/source/auto_examples/example02.rst

 Example 02
 ==========

-Example 2.6 from :cite:`appeltans2023analysis` Section 2.3.2 and demonstrates that
+Example 2.6 from :cite:`appeltans2023analysis` Section 2.3.2 demonstrates that
-the exponential stability of neutral systems might be fragivel with respect to small delay perturbations.
+the exponential stability of neutral systems might be fragile with respect to small delay perturbations.

 Consider the following neutral delay differential equation (NDDE):